 A. Branding makes it more likely that a potential client will want to call you instead of your competitor.
 Once branding begins to take effect, a lawyer will have an “unfair” advantage over attorneys without a brand.

-Billboards are the most effective method of promoting your brand.
-Everything you do should always promote your brand.
+A. Billboards are the most effective method to promote your brand.

 Q. What is the disadvantage of branding?

-A. Nothing really.
+A. None.
 Branding can cost more money but doesn’t have to.

 Branding typically doesn’t make your phone ring.
 It doesn’t immediately generate business but generates business in the long run by improving results from advertising media.
 It typically takes two years to see results from branding.

-Donald Drumpf rebranded his name into TRUMP, creating an empire.
+Donald Drumpf created an empire when he rebranded his name as TRUMP.
 A good choice since it’s short, memorable, impactful, and implies power.
 TRUMP was branded like a trump card which ranks above other cards and is a valuable resource that one can use to gain an advantage.

 The more brandable a name is, the less money it will take to brand the name and the less time it will take.